tsujan/Kvantum/Kvantum/INSTALL.md

 * `sudo eopkg install -c system.devel`

 There are no pre-built Kvantum eopkg installers avaialble, so proceed to [Compilation](#compilation) to compile Kvantum yourself.

+### NixOS

+To install Kvantum on NixOS, add the following line to `configuration.nix`:

+    environment.systemPackages = with pkgs; [ libsForQt5.qtstyleplugin-kvantum ];

+If you want to compile Kvantum from its source, copy the Nix expression of Kvantum [here](https://github.com/NixOS/nixpkgs/blob/nixos-22.05/pkgs/development/libraries/qtstyleplugin-kvantum/default.nix), then paste it in a nix file, for example `kvantum.nix`, and put it in `/etc/nixos/`, then add the following line to `configuration.nix`:

+    environment.systemPackages = with pkgs; [ (import ./kvantum.nix pkgs) ];

 ## Compilation